OpenForgeProject/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 ## License

 a) This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details
-b) All of your contributions will be also licensed under the GNU General Public License v3.0
+b) All of your contributions will be also licensed under the GNU GPL v3.0

 ---